For the average, law-abiding motorist, encountering a police checkpoint while traveling down the interstate is inconvenient, but not cause for alarm.

-- One citation for driving under suspension.
+- 1 citation for driving under suspension.

 - 50 warnings or citations for traffic violations.

-Whether it is a Nebraska state patrol checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous which is likely to lead to precisely what the police are hoping for – commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.
+Whether it is a Nebraska state patrol checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous.
+Commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.